mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 func(); // 4
 ```

 We'll use the same basic approach to write the machine code our assembler generates back into the program, and to invoke this machine code at runtime.
-This does limit the assembly program to being a function, but that's no so bad.
-Functions even let us pass in arbitrary data in as arguments.
+This does limit the assembly program to being a function, but that's not so bad.
+Functions even let us pass in arbitrary data as arguments.

 ## Embedded Language
-Most previous *Stupid Template Tricks* have been run your of the mill template metaprogramming, so what do we gain by writing an *embedded* domain specific language to express the assembly?
+Most previous *Stupid Template Tricks* have been run of the mill template metaprogramming, so what do we gain by writing an *embedded* domain specific language to express the assembly?
 Well consider the following:

 ```cpp
 // What a pure template approach may look like.